aspnet/aspnet-docker/README.aspnetcore-build.md

     $ docker build -t myapp .
     ```

 1. Start a container from your image.
 This will expose port 5000 so you can browse it locally from <http://locahost:5000>.
+(This only works with Linux containers.
+If you are using Windows containers, see the next step.)

     ```
     $ docker run -it -p 5000:80 myapp
+    ```

+1. (Windows containers only): To browse locally, you have to first start the container, get its assigned IP address, and then open your browser to the IP address displayed.

+    ```
+    PS> docker run -d --name myapp_1 myapp
+    PS> docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' myapp_1
     ```

 ### Build an app with `docker run`